RedPenguin101/RedPenguin101.github.io/markdown/posts/2022_03_21_kerneldev.md

 We have seen that the pointer registers in the processor are 2 bytes.
 That means your instruction pointer for example, which is 2 bytes, can point to memory locations _(addresses)_ between bytes number 0 and (2^16) 65,535.
 However we've seen that in real mode, the processor has access to 1Mb of memory, or 1,048,576 bytes.
 How can we get our pointers to point to values above 65,535?

 The answer is the _Segmentation Memory Model_.
 Memory is accessed by the combination of a _segment_ and an _offset_.
-This is what the _segment registers_.
+This is what the _segment registers_ are for.
 There are 4 in the 8086: Code segment `cs`, Data segment `ds`, Extra segment `es` and Stack segment `ss`.
 The segment and offset can be combined to calculate the _absolute offset_ (the actual memory location in RAM) by multiplying the segment by 16 (A left shift in hex) and adding the offset<sup>1</sup>.
 For example, if your segment is `0x7C0` and your offset (instruction pointer) and origin are both zero.
 The absolute memory address your program will start executing at is `0x7C0 * 16 = 0x7C00`.
 If your offset is `0xFF`, the absolute address will be `0x7CFF`.
 If segment is `0xF000` and offset is `0xFFFF`, the absolute memory address is `FFFFF`, or 1,048,575.
 This is how you address a megabyte of memory using two 16bit registers.
 Note that this model means that you can get to an address in multiple ways.
 For example, if your segment is `0x7CF` and offset is `0x0F`, the absolute address is also `0x7CFF`.

 Different instructions in the processor's instruction set use different combinations of registers to determine which absolute address to look at.
 For example, `lodsb` which we've already seen uses the data segment register and the source index register (shorthanded to `ds:si`).